aartisr/aartisr/README.md

 - 💞️ I’m looking to collaborate on an Healing App
 - 📫 How to reach me - Will let you know ;-)
 - 😄 Pronouns: ...
 SHE
 - ⚡ Fun fact: ...
 "My Philosophy is exploring the path(s) from 0 -> infinity -> 0.
-Meaning to say Zero to Infinity and Back ( x approaches infinity and back ).
-I feel the path TO infinity is not the same as path BACK TO zero and needs to be explored"
+Zero to Infinity and Back.
+Path TO infinity is NOT the same as BACK TO zero and needs to be explored"

 <!---
 aartisr/aartisr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.